 Kaufmann was elected to the role of chair in 2014.
 His tenure is viewed by activists and elected officials as a boon for Republicans.
 He’s proven to be a prolific fundraiser, an enthusiastic speaker, and hands-on with candidates, activists, and donors.

-Under Kaufmann’s leadership, Iowa Republicans elected the state’s first female governor, Kim Reynolds Additionally, when Joni Ernst flipped Tom Harkin’s U.S. Senate seat, Iowans sent the first woman to represent them in Congress.
-This year, Kaufmann oversaw a large increase in seats held by Republicans in the Iowa House and went from just one Republican elected in Iowa’s four US House seats to three.
-Plus, Senator Joni Ernst won her reelection campaign, seen as one of the most competitive races in that nation, against liberal Democrat Theresa Greenfield.
+Under Kaufmann’s leadership, Iowa Republicans elected the state’s first female governor, Kim Reynolds Additionally, when Joni Ernst flipped Tom Harkin’s U.S. Senate seat, Iowans sent their first woman to represent them in Congress.
+This year, Kaufmann oversaw a large increase in seats held by Republicans in the Iowa House and went from just one Republican out of Iowa’s four US House of Representatives seats to three.
+Plus, Senator Joni Ernst won her reelection campaign, seen as one of the most competitive races in the nation, against Democrat Theresa Greenfield.

 Iowa Field Report reached out to some of Iowa’s Republican elected leaders to inform them of his decision.
 When they heard Kaufmann was willing to serve once more they praised him and offered their enthusiastic support.

 Newly minted congressman Randy Feenstra had this to say,